The ramifications of marijuana legislation on police departments and their hiring processes

 The debate around marijuana legalization is intensifying, especially in the context of law enforcement recruitment.
 With California’s AB 2188 and SB 700 marking a significant shift in employment discrimination laws regarding cannabis use, the issue has become a hotbed for discussion.

 In those states where marijuana is legalized, should police officers be allowed to consume pot off-duty?
 That is the question our experts debate in this month’s State Your Case.
-Email your thoughts on this topic to editor@police1.com.
+Email your thoughts on this topic to [email protected].

 The ground rules: As in an actual debate, the pro and con sides are assigned randomly as an exercise in critical thinking and analyzing problems from different perspectives.